ECSA Conference "Authors’ Rights and Music Streaming in the Age of AI"

 MEDAA (Rue du Prince Royal 85-87), Brussels

-ECSA is pleased to announce that our half-day conference "Authors’ Rights and Music Streaming in the Age of AI" is taking place at MEDAA (Rue du Prince Royal 85-87) in Brussels on Tuesday 2 June (12:30-17:30).
+On 2 June 2026, ECSA hosted its half-day conference "Authors’ Rights and Music Streaming in the Age of AI" at MEDAA (Rue du Prince Royal 85-87) in Brussels.

 Find the full programme below.